 The term “DMCA” refers to the Digital Millennium Copyright Act, a United States copyright law.
 The DMCA protects online venues from liability that can occur as a result of copyright infringement.
 As an online venue, Etsy adopted our Intellectual Property Policy in accordance with intellectual property law, industry best practices, and the DMCA.

-If an intellectual property owner (or an agent authorized by them) submits a proper notice of copyright infringement that includes the specific information outlined in our policy, Etsy must act expeditiously to disable access to the infringing material cited in the notice.
+If an intellectual property owner (or an agent authorized by them) submits a proper report of copyright infringement that includes the specific information outlined in our policy, Etsy must act expeditiously to disable access to the infringing material cited in the report.

 The information contained on this page constitutes information and not legal advice.
 The reader assumes all responsibility for any and all use of this information.
 Please consult an attorney for specific questions.